spencerh122/CMPE-3815---Microcontroller-Systems-Final-Project/README.md

 # CMPE-3815---Microcontroller-Systems-Final-Project

-Authors: Shea McGregor & Spencer Hart
+Authors: Shea McGregor & Spencer Hart<br>
-Course: CMPE 3815 - Microcontroller Systems
+Course: CMPE 3815 - Microcontroller Systems<br>
 Project: Final Project, RC Airplane

 The goal of this project was to construct and fly a remote-controlled airplane using radio frequency communication.